Frequently Asked questions

 How are rainouts handled?

-Will there be an end-of-season tournament?
+Is there an end-of-season tournament?

 Are there any discounts?